olneyhymn/ulsterworldly.com/content/hoppers/_index.md

 <img class="img-fluid float-md-right pl-3 p-b3" src="/images/joe-and-dot-hopper-sm.jpg" alt="Joe B. and Dot Hopper">

 Both men left behind a number of writings from sermon notes to seminary papers to books.
 Some of those works are provided here in scanned form.
-For more information, contact <a href="mailto:mail@joseph-hopper.com">mail@joseph-hopper.com</a>.